Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

 \subsection{Data Structure Linearization Overheads}

-The data structure linearizer (\S\ref{sec:ds_linearization}) lowers input data structures to arrays and performs dynamic batching if necessary, on the host CPU.
-The table below lists linearization times (in $\mu s$) for different models (TreeLSTM, TreeGRU, and MV-RNN are lumped together because they use the same input dataset).
-We find that on the GPU backend for batch size 10 and hidden size $h_s$, linearization overheads, as a percentage of total runtime, range from 1.2\% (for MV-RNN) to 24.4\% (for DAG-RNN).
+The data structure linearizer (\S\ref{sec:ds_linearization}) lowers input data structures to arrays on the host CPU, performing dynamic batching if necessary.
+The table below lists linearization times (in $\mu s$) for different models.\footnote{Models using the same dataset are grouped together.} We find that on the GPU backend for batch size 10 and hidden size $h_s$, linearization overheads, as a percentage of total runtime, range from 1.2\% (for MV-RNN) to 24.4\% (for DAG-RNN).
 Note that the linearization time is independent of the hidden size as no tensor computations are performed at this stage.
 As \Sys~specializes for the case of recursive data structures, the linearization overheads are quite low.